-What is hash?
 Hash, short for hashish, is a concentrated cannabis product made by collecting and compressing the resin from the trichomes (tiny crystal-like structures) of the cannabis plant.
-Unlike regular cannabis flower, hash is typically more potent, containing THC concentrations that can range from 3% to 65%, compared to marijuana flower which averages around 20% THC.

-Quick Facts About Hash:
+Quick Facts About Hash

 - Origin: One of the oldest forms of cannabis concentrate, used for at least 1,000 years